Safety, quality and effectiveness of TCM Herbs products

-We do not import individual raw or dried herbs, but only concentrated powdered herbal extracts for one simple reason – it is NEVER possible to 100% ensure for dried and raw herbs (despite they are vacuum-packed) that they are not contaminated with micro-moulds at import, so they must be “properly treated” with sulphur or pesticides in advance… All our herbs are not ionized, gluten-free (except the codes 025 and 113), and do not include aristolochic acid.
+We do not import individual raw or dried herbs, but only concentrated powdered herbal extracts for one simple reason – it is NEVER possible to 100% ensure that dried and raw herbs (even if vacuum-packed) are not contaminated with micro-moulds at import, so they must be “properly treated” with sulphur or pesticides in advance.
+All our herbs are not ionized, gluten-free (except the codes 025 and 113), and do not include aristolochic acid.

 Each laboratory is different

-The information that few people may know is that there are completely different criteria for testing food supplements and pharmaceuticals – of course, testing food supplements for the presence of harmful substances is generally at a completely lower level (both qualitatively and quantitatively) than in the case of medicines… However, every seller (at least 10 out of 9) of food supplements claims that its quality is the best – but you just have to go for more details, not to be misled (and intoxicated) by honey-words, otherwise the consumer can be easily deceived and disappointed.
+Few people know that there are completely different criteria for testing food supplements and pharmaceuticals – of course, testing food supplements for the presence of harmful substances is generally at a completely lower level (both qualitatively and quantitatively) than in the case of medicines.
+However, every seller (at least 10 out of 9) of food supplements claims that its quality is the best – but you just have to go for more details and not to be misled (or intoxicated) by sweet-words, otherwise the consumer can be easily deceived and disappointed.
 You can see the difference between the laboratories in the table below:

 |Certified laboratory for food supplements||Certified laboratory for pharmaceuticals